Capacitary Muckenhoupt Weights and Weighted Norm Inequalities for Hardy-Littlewood Maximal Operators: Preliminaries and Fundamental Tools

 \begin{proof} By the definition of $\ca_{1,\delta}$, it is not difficult to know that, for the given cube $Q$,

 Then, by \eqref{6x19}, we obtain

 which completes the proof of Lemma \ref{lm-0919-3}. \end{proof}

-We remark that it is interesting to clarify whether or not the corresponding conclusion in Lemma \ref{lm-0919-3} holds true for $ w \in \mathcal A_{p,\delta}$ with $p\in(1,\fz)$.
-The weighted packing condition is stated as follows.
+The weighted packing lemma is stated as follows.
+This kind of inequality in Lemma \ref{lm-0919-2} (i) is always called weighted packing condition.
 It is a generalization of J. Orobitg and J. Verdera \cite[Lemma 2]{0923-7} and is of vital importance in this paper.

 \begin{lem} Let $\delta\in(0,n]$ and $w$ be a weight.
 Assume that $\{Q_j\}_{j\in\nn}$ is a family of non-overlapping dyadic cubes of $\rn$, then there exists a subfamily $\{Q_{j_v}\}_{v=1}^N$, with positive integer $N<\fz$ or $N=\fz$, satisfying \begin{enumerate} \item[{\rm(i)}] for any dyadic cubes $Q$,